Toward Data Efficient Model Merging between Different Datasets without Performance Degradation: Introduction

-In this paper, we attempt to effectively merge models between different optimal weights.
-Existing research~\citep{entezari2021role,ainsworth2023git} demonstrates that suitably aligning neurons and averaging the weights to merge models can effectively minimize the loss.
-In single dataset setting, aligning neurons only with weights can achieve effective model merging without external information such as gradients and datasets~\citep{ainsworth2023git} since the optimal weights are the same.
-However, we can expect that model merging in different dataset setting is hard to be done with only weight due to the mismatch of the loss landscapes between datasets as discussed in the previous paragraph.
-Thus, the following research question naturally arises. \begin{itemize} \item RQ3: What information is needed to achieve effective model merging between different datasets? \end{itemize} To answer RQ3, we investigate three categories of aligning methods: (i) align neurons on the basis of their weights, (ii) align neurons using both their weights and gradients, (iii) align neurons considering their weights and dataset information.
-The latter of these three categories requires more information.
-Through generating various alignments without a dataset, we found that the criteria from weights and gradients are not positively correlated with the loss on the mixed dataset\footnote{Mixed dataset is a union of the two datasets to be merged.}.
-On the other hand, the alignment criteria created from the dataset is correlated well with the loss on the mixed dataset.
-In fact, in many cases of model merging between different datasets, aligning with dataset information greatly improves the accuracy of model merging.
-Therefore, we conclude that a mixed dataset is currently required for effectively merging models between different datasets.
+In this paper, we attempt to effectively merge models trained with different datasets by overcoming the challenges identified in our RQ1 analysis.
+Existing methods~\citep{entezari2021role,ainsworth2023git} remove the loss barrier by aligning neurons and averaging weights to merge models.
+The methods for aligning neurons can be categorized into (i) merging with weights~(MW) that aligns neurons based on their weights, and (ii) merging with weights and datasets~(MWD) that aligns neurons based on their weights and dataset information.
+Since there was no difference in accuracy between the two methods and methods using only weights are less costly, existing studies~\citep{ainsworth2023git,jordan2022repair} mainly focus on MW.
+However, in the model merging between the different datasets, it is not obvious whether the merging methods using only weights are sufficient, since the closest optimal weights have a large loss value on the datasets of each other as discussed in the previous paragraph.
+Thus, the following research question naturally arises. \begin{itemize} \item RQ2: For model merging between different datasets, does the method of using weight and dataset information improve accuracy compared to using only weights? \end{itemize} In all cases in our experiments, MWD greatly improved accuracy compared to MW in contrast to the single dataset cases.
+Furthermore, to investigate dataset information requirements while minimizing reliance on optimization methods, such as the linear matching and Sinkhorn algorithm, we generate various alignments without a dataset.
+As a result, we found that no criteria used in the MW methods are positively correlated with the loss on the mixed dataset composed of the different datasets.
+On the other hand, the alignment criteria created from the dataset correlate well with the loss on the mixed dataset.
+Therefore, we conclude that dataset information is currently required for effective model merging between different datasets.